johnedmartz/Automatic-SSOs/README.md

 -	With Filabres, images from each night will be reduced with their corresponding masterflat and masterbias, considering if there was a meridian flip at some point (characteristic of LSSS survey).
 This will also write a WCS header on those images using Astrometry in a first place and SCAMP afterwards.
 For more details on the Filabres performance, we refer the user to the specific documentation.
 -	If Astrometry can’t astrometrically solve solve an image, it won’t be used in the following steps.
 -	For images with astrometric solution, Filabres saves a detection catalogue of extrated sources with their corresponding counterparts in the reference catalogue (Gaia DR2).
 For each catalogue, a boxplot with median separations between the coordinates of extracted and reference sources will be used to detect outliers among the calibrated images.
 These outliers would be images with median separations between extracted and reference sources above Q3 (third quartile) + 1.5 IQR (interquartile range).
--	The user can decide whether automatically recalibrate these outliers in the configuration file (config.ssos_calib).
+-	The user can decide whether automatically recalibrate these outliers in the configuration file (config.autossos).
 -	The “good” images (astrometrically calibrated and within the accepted threshold) will be copied to an SSOS folder where the main software (ssos) to detect objects will be executed.
 -	A check for the “FILTER” keyword in the header will be done.
 If this keyword doesn’t exist it will be set to “NONE”, as the ssos pipeline requires a “FILTER” keyword.
 -	A file with statistics (mean, median, standard deviation and MAD) of the background of these images will be created.
 This will help to identify images with bad photometry using another boxplot.
 Outliers will be removed following the same criteria as before (Q3 + 1.5 IQR).